LavaMoat/lavamoat.github.io/src/content/docs/guides/lavamoat-node.md

 :::caution

 This runtime does not support ESM modules.
 A new runtime that's ESM-first is a work in progress.
+You can try it out by installing `@lavamoat/node`.

 :::